 - Due to COVID-19, Summer Session 2021 is being held entirely online.
 For more information, see Summer Session 2021 updates.

 Evolution is the central concept in biology.
 This course examines evolution as a science and places it in an historical context.
-Lectures focus on descent with modification, the nature of natural selection, the history of the earth, the information content of the fossil record, and processes responsible for diversification (speciation and extinction).
+Classes focus on descent with modification, the nature of natural selection, the history of the earth, the information content of the fossil record, and processes responsible for diversification (speciation and extinction).
 The science of evolutionary biology is presented in the context of a broader history of ideas in science.
-The course also explores the importance of evolutionary thinking in the 21st century, including discussion of antibiotic and pesticide resistance, personalized genomics, climate change, and the conflict between creationists and evolutionists.
+The course also explores the importance of evolutionary thinking in the 21st century, including discussion of antibiotic and pesticide resistance, personalized genomics, eugenics, and climate change.

 Intended for students with no background in college biology.
 Does not meet evolutionary biology requirement for biological sciences major.
 May not be taken for credit after BIOEE 1780.

 |Session:||Summer 3-week 1|